 The venting must be correct to allow the condensate to run back to the unit to drain.
-Route the vent pipe to the heater as directly as possible.
+Route the vent pipe to the boiler as directly as possible.
 Seal all joints.
 Provide adequate hangers as required in the venting system manufacturer's Installation Instructions, or at least every 4 feet.

 The unit must not support the weight of the vent pipe.
-The maximum equivalent pipe length allowed is 100 feet (30m).
+The maximum equivalent pipe length allowed is 100 feet (30.5m).
 Each elbow is considered to be 5 feet (1.5m).
-The manufacturer offers accessory kits to use with horizontal and vertical exhaust vent systems, as shown in Table 6 NOTE: For Category II and IV boilers, the horizontal runs must be sloping upwards not less than 1/4 inch per foot (21 mm/m) from the boiler to the vent terminal, so as to prevent accumulation of condensate and, where necessary, have the means provided for drainage of condensate.
+The manufacturer offers accessory kits to use with horizontal and vertical exhaust vent systems, as shown in Table 7.